-(dynamic) Living Energy is the energy all around you – right now, at this present moment.
-Some of it is obvious (solar, air/wind), most of it is not (gravity, delta T ++).
+Living Energy is the energy all around you – right now, at this present moment.
+Some of it is obvious (solar, air/wind), most of it is not (gravity, subtle temp +humidity changes ++).
 All of it is dynamic, although it appears static (passive).
-Most living things tap into this dynamic, invisible energy daily.
+Most living things tap into this dynamic, invisible energy daily – except humans.

-Status: As of October 2015, the LeLc construction is completed.
-The geodesic dome exterior is ready for winter (6′ snows!).
-Our next step is to pour a 1200sqft. earthen plaster ceramic tile floor and then bring in a grand piano!
-We are assembling experiental learning demos, a Tesla Coil, toys + lessons.
-Our latest addition is a bio-lite stove: charging your smartphone with a burning stick!
+Status: As of October 2016, the LeLc earthen plaster floor is completed.
+The ceramic tile mandala floor is 70% finished.
+We are assembling various experiental learning demos.
+Our latest addition is a biomass cooking + heating stove (SilverLight Hunter) and bio-lite stove for charging your smartphone with a burning stick!

 Dynamic Living Energy, also known as Bio – Dynamic, BioEnergetics or energy permaculture is the energy that flows through all living entities.
 From the tiniest bacteria to the tallest trees and all universes.
 Living Energy is most obvious when you observe flowing water.

-Victor Schauberger, Nikola Tesla, Wilhelm Reich, Rudolph Steiner, Masaru Emoto are all pioneers in living energy.
+Victor Schauberger, Nikola Tesla, Walter Russell, Wilhelm Reich, Rudolph Steiner, Masaru Emoto are all pioneers in living energy.
 It is not mainstream, yet it keeps the mainstream flowing + alive.

 Living energy is the energy that keeps us living.
 It is the antithesis to our modern industrial world and its use of dead energy, aka fossil fuels.
-Some say our fossil fuel use and its explosive technologies is the root cause of our violent, war/fear driven world.
+Some say our fossil fuel uses and its explosive technologies are one of the root causes of our violent, war/fear driven world.

 Rather than using energy arrived from dead organic matter and ancient animals, perhaps we can switch to living energy and create a more peaceful, loving + compassionate world.